The Center for a Shared Society at Givat Haviva

 Visitors from around the world engage in experiential learning programs...

-Educators for a Shared Society is a program to train and connect Jewish and Arab teachers...
+Educators for a Shared Society trains and connects Jewish and Arab teachers in Wadi Ara...

 The Municipal Economic Cooperation project prepares and implements joint mechanisms ...